-[GCNA will issue \$200,000,000 of New Senior Secured Notes, guaranteed by New Global Crossing], on the Effective Date.
-The notes will mature on the third anniversary of the Effective Date.
+GCNANew Global Crossing or a reorganized debtor subsidiary designated (and guarantied) by New Global Crossing will issue \$200,000,000 of New Senior Secured Notesguaranteed by New Global Crossing], on the Effective Date.
+The notes New Senior Secured Notes will mature on the third anniversary of the Effective Date.
 Interest will accrue at 11% per annum and will be paid semi-annually.
 The New Senior Secured Notes will be equal in right of payment with the working capital facility and senior in right of payment to all other indebtedness of New Global Crossing and its material subsidiaries.
-The New Senior Secured Notes will be secured by a first priority lien on the stock and assets of two Global Crossing subsidiaries that are not Debtors in these chapter 11 cases - GCUK and Global Marine Systems Limited.
+The New Senior Secured Notes will be guarantied and secured by a first priority lien on the stock and assets of two Global Crossing subsidiaries that are not Debtors in these chapter 11 cases - GCUK and Global Marine Systems-LimitedGMS, and their subsidiaries.
 In addition, proceeds from any sale of those subsidiaries will trigger an acceleration of the redemption of the New Senior Secured Notes to the extent of any such proceeds.
 To the extent proceeds of any such sales are other than cash, such proceeds shall be substituted for the collateral.
-Payment of the New Senior Secured Notes will also be secured by a lien on all the other assets of New Global Crossing and its material subsidiaries, junior only to the liens securing the working capital facility.
-[GCNA] may redeem the New Senior Secured Notes, plus accrued and unpaid interest, at any time without penalty or premium.
+Payment of the New Senior Secured Notes will also be guarantied and secured by a lien on all the other assets of New Global Crossing and its material subsidiaries, junior only to the liens securing the working capital facility.
+[GCNA]New Global Crossing or a reorganized debtor subsidiary designated by New Global Crossing may redeem the New Senior Secured Notes, plus accrued and unpaid interest, at any time without penalty or premium.
 In the event of a change of control, New Global Crossing will be obligated to offer to redeem the New Senior Secured Notes at a premium of 101% of outstanding principal plus accrued and unpaid interest.

 The New Senior Secured Notes will be issued under an indenture qualified under the Trust Indenture Act of 1939.
 The indenture will include covenants and events of default that are customary for high-yield senior note issuances.
-These covenants will include (i) limitations on the indebtedness of New Global Crossing, payments to equity holders (including the Investors), investments, and sale and leaseback transactions, (ii) restrictions on asset sales, conoslidations, and mergers, and (iii) limitations on granting additional liens.
-The covenants will permit a working capital facility of up to \$150,000,000, secured by a first lien on the assets of New Global Crossing (other than equity in and assets of GCUK and Global Marine Systems Limited).
+These covenants will include (i) limitations on the indebtedness of New Global Crossing, payments to equity holders (including the Investors), investments, and sale and leaseback transactions, (ii) restrictions on asset sales, conoslidations\consolidations, and mergers, and (iii) limitations on granting additional liens.
+The covenants will permit a working capital facility of up to \$150,000,000, secured by a first lien on the assets of New Global Crossing (other than equity in and assets of GCUK and Global Marine-Systems LimitedGMS, and their subsidiaries).
 The covenants will also have customary exceptions, baskets, and carve-outs.
 A form of the indenture will be included in the Plan Supplement.